 Lewis Hall is a one-story, earth-sheltered, 14,484 square foot "green" high-performance building, named in honor of Congressman Jerry Lewis.
-The building is located just north of the existing courtyard of the Stauffer Science Center.
+The building is located just north of the Parrish Courtyard of the Stauffer Science Center.

 Design and construction conformed to LEED (Leadership in Energy and Environmental Design) requirements for Green Building Certification Version 2.1, earning Lewis Hall a Silver Level certificate.
 A few of the environmental performance indicators evaluated are erosion and sedimentation control, alternative transportation options, stormwater management, heat island effect, water efficient landscaping, CFC reduction, storage and collection of recyclables, low-emitting materials, and recycled content.
 The building utilizes energy efficient design and a small photovoltaic array which generates a total of 9.4 kW.
 The space frame over the courtyard is designed to support additional modules, particularly as translucent PV technology becomes cost-effective.
 Additional green features include: